danik4985/cesilc/README.md

 ## Installation
 > There is currently no binary build for macos.
 That is because linux -> mac cross-compilation fails with some long and chaotic error message and It would be super complicated to fix and I don't want to have to read the Xcode license and I'm sure it would make me give all my copyright rights to Apple [...]

-There are binaries and installation scripts for Linux and Shitdows in releases.
-On shitdows running the installation script should be enough.
+There are installation scripts in the releases.

 ## Syntax
 I was not able to find any official specifictions, so I had to go mainly by the wikipedia article.
 When it was first created, cesil was punched onto punch cards.
 This means that the syntax written in a text file on a computer must be modified a little.
 Here is what I did: